Professional Standards

 Once you accept a job/internship offer, whether via our recruiting program or in your independent job search, you are expected to withdraw completely from the job search process.
 If you are uncertain as to whether you should accept an offer or would like guidance on salary negotiations, please consult with a Toppel Career Center staff member.
 Rescinding is unprofessional and jeopardizes UM's reputation in the employment community, as well as your own professional reputation.
 Should you renege on an offer, the Career Center may block you from participating in any additional on-campus interviews or revoke your access to Handshake.

-The Toppel Career Center makes every effort to screen employers and job postings on Handshake.
-Unfortunately, there are individuals who post “fake” jobs for the purpose of identity theft or fraud.
+The Toppel Career Center does not recommend or endorse specific employers.
+Although the Center makes every effort to screen employers and job postings on Handshake, unfortunately, some individuals may post “fake” jobs for the purpose of identity theft, fraud, or illegal activities.
 When using Handshake or other job sites, students should be mindful and use caution when applying for or accepting any position.

 Things to Look for:

-• The posting appears to be from a reputable, familiar company, but they are contacting you with a personal email (and not one associated with the company)
+• The posting appears to be from a reputable, familiar company, but they are contacting you with a personal email or social media (and not one associated with the company).

 Important Tips: